 Other women have been known to be ‘trafficked’ by Epstein, but when asked if Prince Andrew was a ‘client’ they invoke the Fifth Amendment and refuse to answer.

 It’s an old trick.
-Welcome into your society somebody who might be very useful to your empire or immediate objectives, or who comes to you unsolicited to gain financial investment in some project, or seeking help to pay a debt.
-Give him the impression you are friends for life, a confidante, and to reinforce the pals act loan him a leggy hooker for the night, take a few photographs or a video – the houses of rich, powerful men have CCTV cameras everywhere – and keep the evidence in the wall safe for discreet use when needed, and pretend they are on an equal level, pals … until the excreta hits the fan.
+Welcome into your society somebody who might be very useful to your empire, or who comes to you unsolicited to gain financial investment in some project, or seeking help to pay a debt.
+Give him the impression you are friends for life, a confidante.
+To reinforce the pals act loan him a leggy hooker for the night, take a few photographs, a video – keep the evidence in the wall safe for later use.

 Another powerful man named in the ring of child sex is the US lawyer, Alan Dershowitz.
-He proclaims he will not rest until he shows the claims to be false, and he ‘advised the Duke of York to do everything in his power to clear his name.’
-Dershowitz drops a thudding hint it’s every man for himself.
-Who said a raven will not peck out the eye of another raven?
-Dershowitz is the main subject of this essay, but more of him later.
+He proclaims he will not rest until he shows the claims to be false, and he ‘advised the Duke of York to do everything in his power to clear his name too.’
+Who said, a raven will not peck out the eye of another raven?

 The Good, the Bad, and the Plug Ugly

-Before he became a champion for Israeli aggression, Dershowitz was one of the chief defence lawyers in famous trials: O. J. Simpson, Patty Hearst, Claus von Bülow, Mike Tyson, the tax avoiding Leona Hemsley, and weeping evangelist, Jim Bakker, among others.
+Before he became a champion for Israeli aggression, Dershowitz was one of the chief defence lawyers in famous trials: O. J. Simpson, Patty Hearst, Claus von Bülow, Mike Tyson, the tax avoiding Leona Hemsley, and sleazy weeping evangelist, Jim Bakker, among others.
 (He claims to have been a lawyer for Nelson Mandela but that claim appears out of character.)
-He has won most of his murder trials.
-Dershowitz is not a man who likes to lose.
-He also defended Epstein, getting him a reduced sentence on the back of plea bargaining, that is, admitting to a lesser offence, an escape route unique to USA law.

 Ms. Roberts says she was 17 when she first met the Duke of York in London, claiming she was forced to have sexual contact with him by Epstein, in London, New York and on his private island in the Caribbean during an “orgy”.

-Meanwhile, the unfortunate woman’s lawyers requested Prince Andrew give evidence.
+The unfortunate woman’s lawyers requested Prince Andrew give evidence.
 The Palace refused to accept the letter.
-Royalty, it appears, are above the law.
+Royalty are above the law.